-4.9.1 Allergies, Medical Conditions, and Daily Medications
+4.9.1 ALLERGIES, MEDICAL CONDITIONS, AND DAILY MEDICATIONS

-• The Department of Health requires the school to create a Special Care Plan for students with allergies that require the school to store and administer medication and/or modify our environments.
+The Department of Health requires the school to create a Special Care Plan for students with allergies that require the school to store and administer medication and/or modify our environments.
 If your physician declares a condition as an allergy or medical condition requiring medication in the event of exposure, a Special Care Plan must be completed by your physician with detailed instructions.

-4.9.2 Dietary Restrictions
+4.9.2 DIETARY RESTRICTIONS

-• If your child has a mild reaction to something and you would prefer they do not ingest it, then that would be classified as a dietary restriction.
+If your child has a mild reaction to something and you would prefer they do not ingest it, then that would be classified as a dietary restriction.
 If your child has a dietary restriction that limits the food items they are allowed to eat in the classroom or in aftercare, parents are now required to provide a daily snack for your child including a snack for aftercare if applicable.
-If your child has a dietary restrictions, you must notify the Administrative Assistant, in the School Office, to determine how the teacher or aftercare staff can accommodate the situation.
+If your child has a dietary restriction, you must notify the Administrative Assistant, in the School Office, to determine how the teacher or aftercare staff can accommodate the situation.

-4.10 Uku Policy
+4.10 UKU POLICY